-Bus Accident Attorney in Newark, NJ
+Bus Accident Attorneys in Newark, NJ

 New Jersey is proud to boast an exceptional public transportation system which includes commuter buses, such as NJ Transit and Suburban Transit, airport shuttle buses, charter buses and school buses.
 Bus travel is incredibly convenient, allowing people to avoid traffic congestion on the New Jersey Turnpike, Garden State Parkway, and other busy highways in and around North Jersey.